 A term commonly associated with HTML not being a programming language is Turing-complete.
 Being Turing-complete means that the code can be used to solve a computational problem.

 Because HTML is declarative, it cannot be used to solve computational issues.
 There are also no programming aspects to it that are commonly found in other languages.
 There are no loops, variable classes, if-then statements, or other aspects of programming commonly found in other languages that make complex computations possible.

 With an outside source, it may be possible to make HTML complete, but alone, it is unable to meet those requirements, which is why many developers declare it to not be a proper programming language.

 Why Is HTML Useful?

-Despite not being considered a proper programming language to a large number of software developers, HTML is still considered to be one of the most useful and popular languages on the web today.
-Through HTML, images and text are organized on a webpage and it is a significant part of web design and development.
+Despite not being considered a proper programming language to a large number of software developers, HTML is still considered a powerful language.
+It is, in fact, one of the most useful and popular languages on the web today.
+Through HTML, instructions are provided to a browser, which allows images and text to be organized on a web page.
+In other words, if you produce a file with HTML markup in it, the browser will use those instructions to create the appearance of the page.
+This is a significant part of web design and development.

 Whether it is a programming language or not, it is still vital for any developer to learn HTML and be prepared to use it when creating a web application.

 With a strong knowledge of HTML and CSS code, you can do a great deal as a web developer.
 Customizing and changing aspects of a web page is well within your abilities, but you may find yourself limited in what you can do.
 As mentioned before, HTML allows you to give instructions to a browser on how to display text, but you don’t explain the way the browser displays the text.